What can you clean with CLR?

 What other surfaces should I not use CLR Bathroom & Kitchen on when cleaning?

-Do not use on stone, mirrors, plastic laminates, wood, fabrics, painted surfaces or wall coverings.
+Do not use on stone, aluminium, brass, bronze, oil rubbed bronze, nickel, brushed nickel, copper, shower doors & screens with synthetic coatings, mirrors, plastic laminates, wood, fabrics, marble. coloured grout, painted surfaces or wall coverings.

 Can I use CLR Bathroom & Kitchen to clean my pet bowls?

 Yes, CLR is great for cleaning pet bowls from food grime and water deposits!
 Spray CLR Bathroom & Kitchen to affected area of ceramic, stainless steel or plastic bowl.
 Leave on for 2 minutes using a sponge or scouring pad to assist in removal of stains, then rinse thoroughly with cold water.
 While our product is non-toxic we recommend washing the bowls prior to putting food or water back in them.

 Can I use CLR Bathroom & Kitchen on granite?

 Our CLR Bathroom & Kitchen can safely be used on sealed granite to remove hard water deposits and stains.
 Granite is the ONLY natural stone that our CLR Bathroom & Kitchen can be used on.